georgemao/serverlesss-demos/build.md

 4. Configure the Amplify CLI.
 Open a command prompt and type `amplify configure`.
 Follow the instructions.

+This step creates an IAM user that Amplify will use to execute all management/deployment commands.

 ## Step 1: Install React dependencies

 This step will create a top level folder for your project.
 The folder will be called 'serverless-demos'.